vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 * [Hybrid clocks 1](https://www.youtube.com/watch?v=YqNGbvFHoKM) and [Hybrid Clocks 2](https://www.yugabyte.com/blog/evolving-clock-sync-for-distributed-databases/) when atomic clocks like Spanner TrueTime are not available
 * [Herlihy and Wing's Linearizability paper](http://cs.brown.edu/~mph/HerlihyW90/p463-herlihy.pdf)
 * [FaunaDb's commit protocol explained](https://fauna.com/blog/consistency-without-clocks-faunadb-transaction-protocol)
+* [F1 Distributed Query Execution Paper](https://research.google/pubs/f1-a-distributed-sql-database-that-scales/) is a useful primer into how SQL execution works.
+Even though this is in the distributed setting, vertical dbs work reasonably similarly
 </div>

 ## Non-relational Distributed Databases (NoSQL)

+{:.block-warning}
-Have them in your toolkit and thoroughly understand the trade-offs they present.
+> Have them in your toolkit and thoroughly understand the trade-offs they present.

 As a WSE, you should understand the trade-offs they present: they provide scale by restricting themselves to limited transaction semantics (say only a single key can be atomically updated) and limited SQL query support (which explains NoSql).
 These limitations can surprise down the line and will present difficult design decisions upfront; for example, often these dbs don't often support transactions across multiple tables; so, schema design can require some denormalization which can cause long-term tech debt.
 In addition, some kinds of queries either will not be supported or will be slow and this too can be surprising.
 In other words, if you are early on in your application, it is possible that these stores are not flexible enough to accommodate new access patterns, but for a mature use case one can design reasonable schemas.